Mak2006/python-rest-app-cont/README.md

 	1. The UI will not retain the values after it computes the addition.
 	1. The API will show proper message if improper data is supplied.
 	1. Basic error handling and logging is required.
+	1. The app assumes being run on Windows environment, it expects a directory`'C:\log\` where it creates the log file `mathapp.log`
 1. Architecture -
 	1. Single app, no load balancing and production level features like security.
 	2. No authentication, authorization is required.